wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Lists

 Use bullets for unordered lists, numbers when ordered.
 Prefer dashes `-` for bullets.
-Nest with indentation.
+Nest with indentation (4 spaces per level).

 ```md
 - Bullet 1